A parade for vegetables?

 We work with local artists, art teachers, businesses, and neighborhood groups to encourage them to build floats and costumes for the parade on their own and through parade-sponsored art classes.

-How will this affect
+How does this event affect

 What if I don't want to be a vegetable?